MLIR

 }

 The arguments of the constraint are accessible within the code block via the same name.
 See the “type translation” below for detailed information on how PDLL types are converted to native types.
 In addition to the PDLL arguments, the code block may also access the current PatternRewriter using rewriter.
-The result type of the native constraint function is implicitly defined as a ::mlir::LogicalResult.
+The result type of the native constraint function is implicitly defined as a ::llvm::LogicalResult.

 Taking the constraints defined above as an example, these function would roughly be translated into: